Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 ## Key Features

-- **Dashboard Overview**: Get a high-level view of your sales pipeline, including the number of opportunities, qualified leads, and total potential ROI visualized by status and industry.
+- **Dashboard Overview**: Get a high-level view of your sales pipeline, including the number of opportunities, qualified leads, and total potential ROI.

 - **On-Demand Company Discovery**: Analyze any company on-the-fly by simply entering their website URL.
 This allows for targeted, real-time lead generation.